fiskaltrust/portal-manual-doc/doc/portal-handbook_EN_04.md

 At present the administration of all necessary functions can be carried out by the ft.team.
 We are gladly available at [info@fiskaltrust.at](mailto:info@fiskaltrust.at).

 It is possible for a user to be assigned to a company as an employee.
-It is not possible for a user to be deleted by the user via the ft.portal. ???
+It is not possible for a user to be deleted by the user via the ft.portal you can only remove all access rights of a user.

 Only an existing connection of a user to a company can be disconnected.